I Want To...

 Other Great Berry Choices

-Raspberries: This familiar favorite tastes surprisingly sweet for one so low in sugar (5 grams per cup).
+Raspberries: These familiar favorites taste surprisingly sweet for berries so low in sugar (5 grams per cup).

-Cranberries: Many women know they’re helpful in warding off urinary tract infections; they’re also the berry lowest in sugar (4 grams per cup).
-Eat them whole, rather than as juice, which has all of the sugar (and often, more), none of the fiber, and half the phytonutrients.
+Cranberries: Many women know they’re helpful in warding off urinary tract infections; they’re also the berries lowest in sugar (4 grams per cup).
+Eat them whole, rather than as juice, which has all of the sugar (and often, more), none of the fiber and half the phytonutrients.

-- Golden berries: Their yellow-gold color means they contain a slightly different nutrient package, Nachman says—and they make a berry salad look great!
+Golden berries: Their yellow-gold color means they contain a slightly different nutrient package, Johnson says — and they make a berry salad look great!